If you grow tomatoes in your home garden, chances are you’ll be staking them sooner or later.

 Tomato Stakes vs. Tomato Cages vs. Trellises: What’s Best to Use?

-Before we get down to the actual steps of building a stake, let’s glance at different support methods.
+Before we get down to the actual steps of building a simple stake, let’s glance at different support methods.

 So, what’s best to do?
 Staking, trellising or caging tomatoes?